 Any good tale of terror features the past making a mess in the present.
 Ghosts, zombies, vampires–they’re all different manifestations of the dead refusing to go away.
 And if there’s one emerging theme in this wild, gleefully chaotic season of American Horror Story, it’s that the dead refuse to stay dead at all.
 This past week’s episode, ‘The Dead,’ featured two hot love scenes—one a ménage a trois—in which only two out of the five participants hadn’t already died at least once.
 To paraphrase Faulkner, the past is never dead.
 It’s walking down the street, rising from the grave, inhabiting modern houses and seducing the living.

 The women of the Coven are there because some ancestral information coiled in their DNA has marked them as a member of the club.
-And magic is only one of the forms of inheritance that causes problems for the characters casting their lots in the New Orleans of American Horror Story.
-The bodies of the women themselves—and the story those bodies seem to compel them to play out—are moved by an inheritance that seem to scare Americans more than anything else: the legacies of race and slavery.
+And magic is only one of the forms of inheritance that causes problems for the characters casting their lots in the cursed New Orleans of American Horror Story.
+The bodies of the women themselves—and the story those bodies compel them to play out—are moved by an inheritance that seem to scare Americans more than anything else: the legacies of race and slavery.
 That is a history we’d definitely prefer to keep buried.
-Although the show makes some gestures towards postracial harmony, it also plays into racialized fears of the vengeful ghosts of history.
+Although the show makes some gestures towards postracial harmony, it also plays into racialized fears of the vengeful ghosts of our past.
 In the logic of American Horror Story–a logic shared by those who would suggest that our genetic code provides a blueprint for future lives–the past utterly determines the present.

 Many of the reactions to the powerful and wrenching film 12 Years a Slave expressed both fear and anger at how the movie digs up the past through its sustained and unflinching look at slavery’s atrocities upon mind and body.
-The critics calling the film torture porn argue that the movie serves a function akin to AMH‘s Queenie’s witchly gift of pain distribution.
-A “human voodoo doll,” the Coven’s Queenie (Gabourey Sidibe) makes others feel pain only by hurting herself.
+The critics calling the film torture porn argue that the movie serves a function akin to AMHS‘s Queenie’s magical gift of pain distribution.
+A “human voodoo doll,” the Coven’s Queenie (Gabourey Sidibe) makes others feel pain by hurting herself.
 The inheritor of a long history of racism, Queenie’s power seems to have evolved from fictional characters like Uncle Tom.
 It was only after reading Harriet Beecher Stowe’s prolonged 1852 description of Tom’s fatal beating that many white readers were moved to oppose slavery’s horrors.
 In true sentimental tradition, Queenie’s power relies on the logic of the slave narrative, in which the victim’s subjugated flesh forces onlookers to feel sympathetic pain.

 If Queenie’s self-immolating power and her presence in the coven offers a possible narrative of racial reconciliation, Marie Laveau (played brilliantly by Angela Basset) provides a fierce counterpoint.
 An immortal voodoo queen, Laveau has personally witnessed racial atrocities running the gamut from Madame LaLaurie’s sadistic treatment of slaves to 20th century murders of black children trying to attend school.
 She embodies the unappeasable rage of a history that will not die.
 It’s no accident that one of her most fearsome powers involve raising the dead from their graves.
 I’m not the first to note that the idea of a zombie apocalypse sometimes serves as code for right-wing fears of a future race war.
 When Marie Laveau’s zombie army attacks a house full of white girls, she fulfills these fearful visions.
 The ravages of the past live among us, and they are hungry.
-Our inheritance is violence, AMH tells us, and there’s no medicine for it.
+Our inheritance is violence, AMHS tells us, and there’s no medicine for it.

 Sorry, the terrifyingly energetic corpses of American Horror Story insist, we’re not getting out of this that easy.